taquiles/nuagesdr/README.md

 	2.2.
 Update *user* and *password* with right permissions  (*DATABASES.USER* and *DATABASES.PASSWORD*);

 	2.3.
-On *postgresql* create a database whose name the same as in step 1:
+On *postgresql* create a database whose name is the same as in step 1:

 		e.g.
 		CREATE DATABASE otherdb;